-Christopher Webb explores the tension between inheritance and erasure, examining how migration, commerce, and identity are intertwined across generations.
-His practice is deeply rooted in personal history — navigating the complexities of assimilation, loss of language, and the transformation of culture and identity through necessity and survival.
+Italian-Canadian artist Christopher Webb explores the tension between inheritance and erasure, examining how migration, commerce, and identity are carried across generations.
+Rooted in personal history, his work navigates assimilation, loss of culture, and it’s quiet transformation through necessity and survival.

-Christopher Webb is a self-taught, visual artist who lives in works in Nova Scotia, Canada.
-He was awarded the CREA - Cantieri del Contemporaneo Venezia Prize for Painting and will have his first international solo exhibition in 2025 at the Marina Bastianello Gallery in Venice, Italy.
+Christopher Webb is a self-taught visual artist who lives and works in Nova Scotia, Canada.
+He is the recipient of the Arts Nova Scotia Established Artist Recognition Award 2025 and the No Title Gallery Venezia Prize for Painting 2024.
+He will have his first international solo exhibition in Venice in November of 2026 at CREA Cantieri del Contemporaneo.

 Webb frequently guest lectures at universities and art colleges and is also the co-founder and director of PAVIA Gallery where he has curated exhibitions and directed Artist-in-Residence programs involving national and international artists.